uber/cadence-charts/README.md

 # Cadence Charts

 This repo contains Cadence helm chart maintained by original Cadence team @Uber.
 This is an early version with known gaps and not production ready yet.
-Please create an issue explaining your use case and what you would want us to prioritize.
+Please create/upvote an [issue]([url](https://github.com/uber/cadence-charts/issues)) explaining your needs to help us prioritize.

 **What is included:**
 - Cadence backend services as separate deployments: frontend, history, matching, worker